 - a.
 Decision Document.
-The Clinton-Roseville-Harrison Relief Drain Aquatic Ecosystem Restoration project decision document will be prepared in accordance with ER 1105-2-100, Appendix F. The approval level of the decision document (if policy compliant) is the home MSC.
+The Honey Creek Aquatic Ecosystem Restoration project decision document will be prepared in accordance with ER 1105-2-100, Appendix F. The approval level of the decision document (if policy compliant) is the home MSC.
 An Environmental Assessment (EA) will be prepared along with the decision document. - b.
 Study/Project Description.
-The proposed project would rehabilitate a three-mile long relief drain that discharges into the Clinton River Spillway.
-The drain is overgrown with Phragmites australis, an invasive plant.
-The proposed project would remove up to 4 acres of Phragmites australis and create emergent wetlands.
-Also, excavation and grading along the stream bank would help to establish emergent wetland vegetation along both drain sides.
-The feasibility study will develop a Phragmites australis control program for the drain.
-Alternatives for this study will be designed to: - Restore the ecosystem and tributary to a more natural condition. - Connect isolated environmental features and improve aquatic and riparian habitat.
-Provide in-stream fish holding cover. - Reduce sediments entering the stream through improved vegetation filtering of overland runoff.
-Reduce peak flows and sedimentation into the drain. - Enhance overall aesthetics of this historically disturbed area. - Reduce and work to eliminate beneficial use impairments (BUIs) within the Clinton River Area of Concern (AOC) as identified by the United States Environmental Protection Agency (USEPA).
+The proposed project would rehabilitate approximately 3,700 lineal feet of a concrete channel in Wauwatosa, Wisconsin located in the greater Milwaukee metropolitan area.
+The channel was lined with concrete in the 1960's by the City of Milwaukee for conveyance for flood discharges, but suppresses the natural riverine habitat.
+Alternatives for this study will be designed to: - Offset degradation and loss of significant habitat in the study area via improvements in native vegetation, physical habitat, and water quality. - Contribute to National Ecosystem Restoration through restoration of degraded ecosystem structure, function, and dynamic processes to a less degraded and more naturally functioning condition. - Improve natural riverine functions of sedimentation, erosion, hydraulic forces and hydrologic fluctuations. - Improve richness and abundance of native plants, fish, and wildlife in both riverine and riparian communities. - Improve water quality incidentally through habitat restoration. - Reduce and work to eliminate beneficial use impairments (BUIs) within the Milwaukee Estuary Area of Concern (AOC) as identified by the United States Environmental Protection Agency (USEPA).
 Actions identified in this project may contribute to the delisting of BUIs.
-The USEPA lists the following BUIs in the Clinton River AOC: - Restrictions on fish and wildlife consumption - Eutrophication or undesirable algae - Degradation of fish and wildlife populations - Beach closings - Degradation of aesthetics - Degradation of benthos - Restriction on dredging activities - Loss of fish and wildlife habitat c.
+The USEPA lists the following BUIs in the Milwaukee Estuary AOC: - Restrictions on fish and wildlife consumption, - Eutrophication or undesirable algae, - Degradation of fish and wildlife populations, - Beach closings, - Fish tumors or other deformities, - Degradation of aesthetics - Bird or animal deformities or reproduction problems - Degradation of benthos - Degradation of phytoplankton and zoo plankton populations - Restriction on dredging activities, and - Loss of fish and wildlife habitat c.
 Factors Affecting the Scope and Level of Review.
-The Clinton-Roseville-Harrison Aquatic Ecosystem Restoration Project is similar to other small urban restoration projects and is well suited to development under the Section 206 authority.
+The Honey Creek Aquatic Ecosystem Restoration Project is similar to other small urban restoration projects and is well suited to development under the Section 206 authority.
 As such the programmatic CAP Review Plan model is suited for this project.

-The alternative/measures for this project will include: bank stabilization, creating microhabitat features, riparian planting, and removal of invasive plant species.
-Preliminary costs (total) for this rehabilitation are estimated at \$X million dollars.
+The alternative/measures for this project will include: removal of the concrete channel, bank stabilization, creating microhabitat features, and riparian planting.
+Preliminary costs (total) for this rehabilitation are estimated at \$3.7 million dollars.

-One of the main challenges to provide aquatic ecosystem restoration for this tributary of the Clinton River is to develop effective measures that produce benefits that outweigh the cost.
+One of the main challenges to provide aquatic ecosystem restoration for Honey Creek is to develop effective measures that produce benefits that outweigh the project cost.
+Identifying the resources/species upon which to measure that benefit is of major importance.
 Technical risks include designing a project that does not impact the 100 - year floodplain and that can effectively withstand large storm events.
-The proposed project includes invasive plant removal, which means the NFS must be committed and have a strong plan for continued monitoring and maintenance of the area.
-It is anticipated that this study will not be unique, controversial, or precedent setting.
-The project is considered to have low overall risk to health and human safety factors.
+It is anticipated that this study will not be unique, controversial, or precedent setting, nor will it have significant national importance.
+This project is considered to have low overall risk and health and human safety factors are minimal.